-- The person who has received an allegation or witnessed an event will immediately inform the head teacher and make a record - In the event that an allegation is made against the head teacher the matter will be reported to the Chair of Governors who will proceed as the 'head teacher' - The head teacher will take steps, where necessary, to secure the immediate safety of children and any urgent medical needs - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children - The head teacher may need to clarify any information regarding the allegation; however no person will be interviewed at this stage. - The head teacher (or Chair of Governors if the allegation is about the Head Teacher) will consult with the Local Authority Designated Officer via the LADO referral form immediately, in order to determine if it is appropriate for the allegation to be dealt with by school or whether there needs to be a multi-agency response to the matter. - The needs of the child or children will remain at the centre of all action taken.
+- The person who has received an allegation or witnessed an event will immediately inform the principal and make a record - In the event that an allegation is made against the principal, the matter will be reported to the chair of governors who will proceed as the 'principal' - The principal will take steps, where necessary, to secure the immediate safety of children and any urgent medical needs - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children - The principal may need to clarify any information regarding the allegation; however, no person will be interviewed at this stage. - The principal (or chair of governors if the allegation is about the principal) will consult with the Local Authority Designated Officer via the LADO referral form immediately, in order to determine if it is appropriate for the allegation to be dealt with by school or whether there needs to be a multi-agency response to the matter. - The needs of the child or children will remain at the centre of all actions taken.
 With this in mind, any referral to the Local Authority Designated Officer should also be accompanied by consultation with Lincolnshire Customer Service Centre when appropriate.
-This is to establish from the outset whether the concerns identified meet the threshold for a Section 47 child protection investigation and/or the police in respect of any criminal investigation - Consideration will be given throughout to the support and information needs of pupils, parents, staff and the employee the subject of the allegation. - The head teacher will inform the Chair of Governors of any allegation against a member of school/college staff.
+This is to establish from the outset whether the concerns identified meet the threshold for a Section 47 child protection investigation and/or the police in respect of any criminal investigation - Consideration will be given throughout to the support and information needs of pupils, parents, staff and the employee the subject of the allegation, and - The principal will inform the chair of governors of any allegation against a member of school staff.

-If consideration needs to be given to the individual's employment and immediate management of risk, advice will be sought from either Lincolnshire County Council HR or the HR advisor employed by the school/college.
+If consideration needs to be given to the individual's employment and immediate management of risk, advice will be sought from either Lincolnshire County Council HR or the HR advisor employed by the school.